Alison Peacock: Educational research

-She has been involved in a number of educational research projects from 1985 to date.
+She has taken part in educational research projects since 1985.
 At Wreake Valley Community College, Leicester, in 1985 she participated in the ORACLE study led by Professor Maurice Galton, University of Leicester.
 In 1996 her master's degree thesis 'Situational integration is not enough' explored inclusion in primary classrooms through a case study approach.

 The ESRC funded a project on Pupil Voice in which she led school based research from 1999 to 2001 together with Dr Sara Bragg and Professor Michael Fielding, University of Sussex.

 From 2001 to 2003 she was one of nine teachers whose classroom practice and pedagogical approach was studied by a team of University of Cambridge researchers led by Professor Donald McIntyre.
-This research was subsequently published as the internationally acclaimed book Learning without Limits in 2004.
+The research was published in 2004 as the book Learning without Limits.

 From 2006 to 2009, Wroxham School formed the basis of research into teaching without labelling by ability.
 In 2012 she published the findings as co-researcher with Susan Hart, Mary Jane Drummond and Mandy Swann in Creating Learning without Limits.
 This work has been translated and published: in Spanish by Ediciones Morata and in Japanese by Josai University and the English Agency (Japan).

-Her latest book, Assessment for Learning without Limits, was published by McGraw Hill in July 2016.
+Assessment for Learning without Limits was published by McGraw Hill in July 2016.